Infidels (album): Songs

 The song "Neighborhood Bully" is a song from the point of view of someone using sarcasm to defend Israel's right to exist; the title bemoans Israel's and the Jewish people's historic treatment in the popular press.
 Events in the history of the State of Israel are referenced, such as the Six-Day War and Operation Opera, Israel's bombing of the Osirak nuclear reactor near Baghdad on June 7, 1981, or previous bomb making sites bombed by Israeli soldiers.
 Events in the history of the Israelites as a whole are mentioned, such as being enslaved by Rome, Egypt, and Babylon.
 Events in modern Jewish secular history are noted as well, such as the Jews' historic role in the advancement of medicine ("took sickness and disease and turned them into health").
 Historic restrictions on Jewish commerce are mentioned as well.
 In 1983, Dylan visited Israel again, but for the first time allowed himself to be photographed there, including a shot at Jerusalem's open-air synagogue wearing a yarmulkah and Jewish phylacteries, and tallith.
-Dylan made some comments on the song in a 1984 interview with Rolling Stone.
+A photo of Dylan touching the ground outside Jerusalem, with the Al-Aqsa mosque visible in the background, is featured on the album's inner sleeve.
+Some described the song as a declaration of "full-throated Israel support", a "Zionist anthem" and a "bitter and indignant defense of Israel's actions".
+However, when interviewed in 1984 by Rolling Stone, Dylan said that the song was "not a political song" because it did not "fall into a certain political party" while adding that the song might be an expression of heartfelt belief, he didn't "know what the politics of Israel" were, said he had "not really" resolved his views on the "Palestinian question" and stated that "the battle of the Armageddon" will be "fought in the Middle East."
 In 2001, the Jerusalem Post described the song as "a favorite among Dylan-loving residents of the territories".
 Israeli singer Ariel Zilber covered "Neighborhood Bully" in 2005 in a version translated to Hebrew.

 A few critics like Robert Christgau and Bill Wyman claimed that Infidels betrayed a strong, strange dislike for space travel, and that it can be heard on the first few lines of "License to Kill". ("Man has invented his doom/First step was touching the moon.")
 A harsh indictment accusing mankind of imperialism and a predilection for violence, the song deals specifically with humanity's relationship to the environment, either on a political scale or a scientific one, beginning with the first line: "Man thinks because he rules the Earth/He can do with it as he please."
 A skeptical opinion toward the American space program was shared among evangelicals of Dylan's generation.
+In a Rolling Stone interview, he said he wasn't sure why he wrote the line critical of space travel, but believed what he stated in the song.